Boby024/how-long-I-worked/README.md

 # HowLongIWorked

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.<br />
+Another [library](https://www.npmjs.com/package/@angular-material-components/datetime-picker) was used to quickly generate Angular Material DatetimePicker (and/ or Timepicker)

 ## Development server